Welcome to your 30 Day Self Care Adventure!

 It's time to slow down my loves.

-With the recent holidays and the colder, darker weather, we tend to feel simultaneously stressed, overwhelmed, and as if all we really want to do is sleep longer, move slower, and turn inward.
+With the colder, darker weather, we tend to feel simultaneously stressed, overwhelmed, and as if all we really want to do is sleep longer, move slower, and turn inward.

 And when these two energies push against each other, it exhausts us even more!